conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

-As you have noticed, the ``configure()`` and ``config_options()`` methods **delete an option** if certain conditions meet.
+As you have noticed, the ``configure()`` and ``config_options()`` methods **delete an option** if certain conditions are met.
 Let's explain why we are doing this and the implications of removing that option.
 It is related to how Conan identifies packages that are binary compatible with the configuration set in the profile.
 In the next section, we introduce the concept of the **Conan package ID**.